cladkins/piosk-ubuntu/README.md

 2. **Configure Screens**: Set different URLs for each detected display
 3. **Start Multi-Screen**: Click "Start Multi-Screen" to launch all screens simultaneously

+**Note**: When switching from single-screen to multi-screen mode, there's an automatic 5-second wait after stopping existing processes to ensure proper cleanup before starting new browsers.
+This prevents timing conflicts and ensures all screens launch properly in fullscreen mode.

 #### Individual Screen Management
 - **Configure**: Enter URLs for each screen (one per line in the text area)
 - **Save**: Save configuration for specific screens